 Since my old pension was costing me around £2,000 a year in fees I’m making savings already

 Terry says the transfer was smooth and just in time before the markets crashed.
 “I was able to put my money in cash before I made any huge losses.
 I am buying (ETFs) regularly - sometimes selling the same day when they have risen by a percentage point or two, which is gradually increasing the value of my fund.

 “I plan to select a more permanent home for my money when the markets settle a little.
 I’ve always been very happy to select my own investments rather than spending money on an adviser.

 “Since my old pension was costing me around £2,000 a year in fees I’m making savings already.”

 What advice would you give to your younger self around pension savings?

-Open a SIPP by 31 August 2020 and pay no SIPP fee until April 2021.
-This means your service plan fee covers you for all of your investment accounts.
-Following the offer period, the ii SIPP fee is only £10 a month more.
+Open a SIPP by 30 September and pay no SIPP fee until April 2022 – saving you £60.
+Following the offer period, the ii SIPP fee is only £10 a month more, and could save thousands compared to other pension providers who charge a percentage fee.
 Terms apply

 Up to £500 cashback.